EasonLiaw/Wafer_Fault_Detection/README.md

 For XGBoost, LightGBM and CatBoost, if handling missing values are not included as part of the pipeline, this step of the pipeline will be discarded.

 #### iii.
 Handling outliers by capping at extreme values
-Machine learning models like Logistic Regression, Linear SVC and KNN are highly sensitive to outliers, which may impact model performance.
-For those 3 types of models, the presence of this step of the pipeline by capping outliers at extreme ends of gaussian/non-gaussian distribution will be tested accordingly using Winsorizer function from feature-engine library.
+Machine learning models like Logistic Regression, Linear SVC, KNN and Gaussian Naive Bayes are highly sensitive to outliers, which may impact model performance.
+For those 4 types of models, the presence of this step of the pipeline by capping outliers at extreme ends of gaussian/non-gaussian distribution will be tested accordingly using Winsorizer function from feature-engine library.

 Note that Anderson test is used to identify gaussian vs non-gaussian distribution in this pipeline step.